chuck-alt-delete/dbtmz/README.md

         dbt run --exclude config.materialized:source

+For extra safety, you should make this the default behavior using [selectors.yml](./selectors.yml).

 For the Postgres source, if you have a single table you'd like to re-ingest because of a schema change, you should do so by dropping and re-creating that particular subsource ([doc](https://materialize.com/docs/sql/alter-source/#context)), creating the appropriate indexes, and then running dbt models downstream of that subsource.

 ## Run SQL models